Bradley v. Sheriff’s Department St. Landry Parish, 18-30600, (US 5th Cir – May 7, 2020)

 If you would like to read this opinion click here.
-Panel consists of Justice Christopher Justice Wise, and Justice Jewel.
-Opinion by Justice Jewel.
+The panel consists of Chief Justice Owen, and Justices Clement and Ho.